ALOÏS YANG (TW/FR)

 By applying similar approaches to the project – audio analysis, and generative data-sound manipulation, a framework of virtual time-space feedback loop was created.
 As sounds initiate the system, it manifests itself through shifting between deformation of existing soundscape and formation of fragmented reality, where our awareness plays the role of cycling between two states.
 One is the separation we consciously create with the nature, when we position ourself as observer or creator to establish relationships based on needs.
 And the other one is the connection with the nature on the unconscious level, when mind and body are not separated, to place ourself in the wholeness, to become one within.

-Aloïs Yang, born in 1986 Dax, France, raised in Taiwan, now based between Berlin and Prague, is a media artist, performer and experimental musician who produces work that explores the relation and interaction between people, sound, and the external world.
-His work is influenced both by scientific reference and human imperfection of understanding the nature.
+Aloïs Yang, born in France, raised in Taiwan, now based between Berlin and Prague, is a media artist, performer and experimental musician who produces work that explores the relation and interaction between people, sound, and the external world.
+His work is influenced both by scientific reference and human imperfection of understanding the nature, and investigates the perception of time and space on both “outer” physical world and “inner” metaphysical levels of awareness – as a manifestation of how we contextualise the overlapping realities in between body and mind, objective explanation and subjective projection, analogue and digital, certainty and unknown.

 Interaction in Yang’s work takes place not just in objective reality, but also inside of intimate experience and imaginative projection.
 These includes traveling among such varied subjects as brain function, micro/macro realities, virtual time-space, environmental cycle system, starlight, apocalypse, and the beginning of the Universe.